Terra Nova Adventure Park: Location

 Terra Nova Adventure Park is located in the northwest corner of Lulu Island, at the west end of River Road in the Thompson area of Richmond.
 Built adjacent to the Fraser River and former farm fields, the location of the park plays a key role in promoting outdoor play and appreciation for nature.
 The Terra Nova landscape includes "intertidal foreshore, dykes, remnant sloughs, and past and present agricultural [and wetland] use" such as the community garden.

 This park is most accessible from various parts of Metro Vancouver by driving.
 Parking is available on site.
 From Downtown Vancouver, it is approximately a 35 minute drive; this is traffic dependent.

-The best public transit to reach Terra Nova Adventure Park is taking the Canada Line to Richmond-Brighouse Station and then getting onto the southbound 401 bus route.
+The best public transit to reach Terra Nova Adventure Park is taking the Canada Line to Richmond-Brighouse Station and then getting onto the northbound 401 bus route.
 This bus stops at the intersection of No. 1 Road and Westminster Highway which is a 25 minute walk from the park.

 Biking is another option in order to get to the park.
 The park can be reached by following the Canada Line Bikeway, turning left onto No. 3 Road and then continuing on Middle Arm Dyke Trail.